Goldinteractive/fe-cli/README.md

 > Because `fe-cli` does not have any npm dependencies it's really fast to download.

-One thing you have to configure however is your local `.goldclirc` file.
-It must be located in your home directory and must contain a registry link.
+One thing you have to configure however is your local `.goldclirc` file. *It must be located in your home directory and must contain a registry link*.

 For the Gold Facades this would be: